bhopkinsnc/ccoe-training-ansible/labs/6.hello_host_vars/README.md

 Add another file to the lab-cent02 system.

-> More that one file can be added to a directory.
+> More than one file can be added to a directory.
 And it can be named anything just make sure it ends with .yml or .json.

 ```bash
 [root@ansibleserver playbooks]# vi inventory/host_vars/lab-cent02/_lab_debug.yml